vuejs/docs/src/guide/introduction.md

 <common-codepen-snippet title="Attribute dynamic binding" slug="KKpRVvJ" />

 Here we're encountering something new.
-The `v-bind` attribute you're seeing is called a **directive**.
+The `v-bind` attribute you're seeing is called a <b>directive</b>.
 Directives are prefixed with `v-` to indicate that they are special attributes provided by Vue, and as you may have guessed, they apply special reactive behavior to the rendered DOM.
 Here we are basically saying "_keep this element's `title` attribute up-to-date with the `message` property on the current active instance._"

 ## Handling User Input